youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 However, you might need to build something unique to your app that requires measuring and laying out children manually.
 For that, you can use the [`Layout`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main-release:compose/ui/ui/src/commonMain/kotlin/androidx/compose/ui/layout/Layout.kt) composable.
 In fact all higher level layouts like `Column` and `Row` are built with this.

-**Note:** In the View system, creating a custom layout required extending `ViewGroup` and implementing measure and layout functions.
+**com.example.sky.database.Note:** In the View system, creating a custom layout required extending `ViewGroup` and implementing measure and layout functions.
 In Compose you simply write a function using the `Layout` composable.

 Before diving into how to create custom layouts, we need to know more about the principles of Layouts in Compose.